samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 #### City Gates

 Each city gate consists of a pair of iron-reinforced wooden doors that can be barred from the inside.
 These heavy doors are backed by a massive portcullis of iron bars.
 A very small child might be able to squeeze between the bars, but not a youth or even an adult halfling.
-The city’s portcullises are usually left open even when the gates are closed.
+The city's portcullises are usually left open even when the gates are closed.

 Each gate is contained within a small gatehouse flanked by a pair of towers.
 The tower tops and connecting blockhouse are equipped with arrow slits and holes for pouring boiling oil straight down onto invaders.
 Each gatehouse tower connects to the city through a door in its base and to the wall top by a door in its side.
 The towers contain three platforms, beginning at the top of the wall and extending upward.
 Each of these can shelter and provide a firing platform for up to forty archers.

-Three of the city’s gates typically remain open throughout the day and night: the Highway Gate (the grand entrance to the city), the Cargo Gate (used primarily by traders and merchants), and the Garden Gate (one of the city’s two inner gates).
+Three of the city's gates typically remain open throughout the day and night: the Highway Gate (the grand entrance to the city), the Cargo Gate (used primarily by traders and merchants), and the Garden Gate (one of the city's two inner gates).
 The remaining gates are closed from dusk until dawn, and a visitor must produce a written message from the lord mayor of Greyhawk, the captain-general of the City Watch, or a head of state to be allowed through.
 In the latter case, the guards ensure the traveler is harmless before opening the gates.

-Those passing through open gates aren’t asked to explain their business, nor are they detained or turned back unless they are recognized as known fugitives.
-Wagons and carts might get searched if they trigger the guards’ suspicions, but most vehicles are waved through without inspection.
+Those passing through open gates aren't asked to explain their business, nor are they detained or turned back unless they are recognized as known fugitives.
+Wagons and carts might get searched if they trigger the guards' suspicions, but most vehicles are waved through without inspection.
 The guards keep a daily roster of who and what pass through their gates.

 #### Crime